 A clinical support staff member is available to help you organize, reduce administrative burden and provide education where needed.
 To contact the clinical support staff, email email@example.com.

 The following changes to biosimilar coverage apply:

 Prescribers can apply for an exemption if a patient can’t switch to a biosimilar for clinical reasons.
-Fill out an Exception Status Drug Request for patients who can’t switch and provide detailed clinical rationale for the exception.
+Fill out an Exception Status Drug Request Form (PDF) for patients who can’t switch and provide detailed clinical rationale for the exception.

 If this exemption is not approved or the patient doesn’t qualify for an exemption, their coverage for the original biologic medication will end.

 |Drug||Originator (switch from)||Biosimilar (switch to)||Indications (if applicable)|

 adult ulcerative colitis